Ever wonder what is the difference is between fermenting and rotting food?

 Chronic bad breath

-To learn more on how to improve your gut health, read this article “How to Restore and Improve Your Gut Bacteria” by Dr. David Williams.
+To learn more about how to improve your gut health, read this article “How to Restore and Improve Your Gut Bacteria” by Dr. David Williams.